mqtt-tools/mqttwarn/README.md

-# mqtt2pushover

-mqttwarn
+# mqttwarn
-mqttadvise
-mqttell

-This program subscribes to any number of MQTT topics (which may include wildcards) and publishes received payloads to one or more notification services, including support for notifying distinct services for the same message.
+This program subscribes to any number of MQTT topics (which may include wildcards) and publishes received payloads to one or more notification services, including support for notifying more than one distinct service for the same message.

 For example, you may wish to notify via e-mail and to Pushover of an alarm published as text to the MQTT topic `home/monitoring/+`.